As the Stage 3 plan is neither complete nor funded, there isn’t a lot of definitive detail.

 [Bracketed comments] and

-He tweeted a map with Stage 3 rail extensions in blue, but this is usually used for Bus Rapid Transit, so I have changed the extension colour to purple.
-The map is low-resolution to start with, but I increased the size a bit anyway.
-UPDATE 2018-02-24: The map is from slide 109 of the Stage 2 Light Rail Transit Project: Technical Briefing – February 22, 2019 (PDF) END 2018-02-24 UPDATE
+He tweeted a map with Stage 3 rail extensions in blue, but this is usually used for Bus Rapid Transit, so I changed the extension colour to purple (in the map at the top of this blog post).

 Stage 3 is now at least six years (2025) away from being finalised and started, based on the new timeline for Stage 2.
 This would mean completion of Stage 3 in the 2030-2031 timeframe.